 - Place lights or a radio during the day where and when the animal is sleeping.

 - Puncture several coffee cans and place ammonia soaked rags in them.
 Distribute the cans in several spots.
-Do not do this around baby animals.
+Do not use ammonia around baby animals.
+Instead soak the rags in cider vinegar.

 A mother skunk and her babies are living under our house (or deck).
 What should I do to get them to move out?